viclw17/viclw17.github.io/_posts/2024-07-15-path-tracing-workshop-note.md

 image: 2024-07-15-path-tracing-workshop-note/cover.png
 ---

 I haven't explored ray tracing and path tracing techniques in a while.
 Recently, I stumbled upon this cool workshop that got me excited about diving back into the topic.
-It's a chance for me to approach rendering and its implementation in a whole new way and document my journey along the process. :)
+It's a chance for me to approach path tracing and its implementation in a whole new way and document my journey along the process. :)

+In this post I will follow the structure of the workshop - as it provides a clear and less overwhelming roadmap - to document **one of the perspectives / implementations of path tracing**.
+I will refer to books and articles I've explored to expand parts that are important or interesting, and note down those deeper topics to cover in the future.

+* This will become a table of contents (this text will be scrapped).
+{:toc}

-# Intel Path-Tracing Workshop
+# About the Workshop
 - [Path-Tracing Workshop Part 1: Write a **Ray Tracer**](https://www.intel.com/content/www/us/en/developer/videos/path-tracing-workshop-part-1.html#gs.c74n6i)
 - [Path-Tracing Workshop Part 2: Write a **Path Tracer**](https://www.intel.com/content/www/us/en/developer/videos/path-tracing-workshop-part-2.html#gs.c74p8h)